 - Jail facility and layout

 - Other Inmates.

 - Prisoner activities and programs

 To find this kind of information, you have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Did you search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your feedback could make it easier for others.

 Click here to share your story